How to Visit Dyker Heights Christmas lights in NYC

 One of the most famous houses in Dyker Heights| ©Hellotickets

-The most spectacular decorations in Dyker Heights are located between 83rd and 86th Streets and 10th and 12th Avenues.
-Because it's a neighbourhood initiative, not every year the same houses in the neighbourhood are decorated, but there are always surprises.
-Here are the most popular ones:
+The most spectacular decorations in Dyker Heights are located between 83rd and 86th Streets and between 10th and 12th Avenues.
+Since this is a neighbourhood initiative, not all the houses in the neighbourhood are decorated every year, but there are always surprises.
+These are the most popular:

 Lucy Spata's house

-The house of the forerunner of this tradition attracts crowds of tourists.
-It's like the jewel in the crown of Dyker Heights.
-You'll recognise it by the army of dazzling figurines in her garden of snowmen, toy soldiers and dozens of angels that she placed in honour of her mother who died in 1986.
+The home of the woman who started this tradition attracts crowds of tourists.
+It is like the jewel in Dyker Heights' crown.
+You'll recognise it by the army of dazzling figures in the garden, including snowmen, toy soldiers and dozens of angels, which she placed there in honour of her mother, who died in 1986.
 It is located at 1152 84th Street.

-On the same street but at 1145 is the Polizzoto family home, which is notable for its giant Father Christmas at the entrance to the house, the spectacular merry-go-round in the garden and toy soldiers almost 9 metres tall.
+On the same street, at number 1145, is the Polizzoto family home, which stands out for its giant Santa Claus at the entrance, the spectacular merry-go-round in the garden and toy soldiers almost 9 metres high.

 James Bonavito's house

-A three-storey home on 71st St. & 14th Avenue is decorated from top to bottom with 260,000 lights and no detail is missing.
+This is a three-storey house located on 71st Street & 14th Avenue, which is decorated from top to bottom with 260,000 lights and no detail is spared.
 Sam himself turns them on when Christmas arrives.

 Blue Christmas House

 The outdoor decorations are all blue.
-Inside, half of the house is decorated for Christmas and the other half for Hanukkah as the family who live there are half Christian - half Jewish.
+Inside, half of the house is decorated with Christmas motifs and the other half for Hanukkah, as the family who lives there is half Christian and half Jewish.

-When do the lights go on in Dyker Heights?
+When do the lights in Dyker Heights go on?

-There is no exact date for the Dyker Heights Christmas lights switch-on although some locals do it on Thanksgiving weekend.
-However, the best way to make sure all the decorations are up is from mid-December through Christmas Day.
-Some neighbours even leave them up past New Year's Eve.
+There is no exact date for when the Christmas lights in Dyker Heights are turned on, although some residents do so on Thanksgiving weekend.
+However, the best way to ensure that all the decorations are lit is from mid-December until Christmas Day.
+Some residents even leave them on until after New Year's Eve.

 What is the best time to visit the neighbourhood?